0xCUB3/wBlock/Adblock_Comparison.md

 What sets wBlock apart is the advanced features.
 The element zapper works as expected (though it is still a work in progress): point, click, BAM!
 Gone.
 The userscript support is a nice touch, letting you run custom JavaScript that normally requires additional extensions like Tampermonkey (most of which are not supported on Safari anyway).
 By default, you have Return YouTube Dislike and Bypass Paywalls Clean, but you can add almost any script you want!

 The app is developed just by [me](https://github.com/0xCUB3), though a few people have contributed changes.
-The downside is that it's TestFlight only, so you can't get it from the App Store (yet).
-But if you want power-user features in a native interface, wBlock is a breath of fresh air.
+If you want power-user features in a native interface, wBlock is a breath of fresh air.

 Sources: [wBlock GitHub](https://github.com/0xCUB3/wBlock), [wBlock Wiki](https://github.com/0xCUB3/wBlock/wiki)